milindchavan12/DependancyInjection/README.md

 - Ambient context
 - Service Locator

+DI containers :
+Dependancy Injection Containers are also called as IoC or Inversion of Control containers.

-Available DI containers :
+Available DI containers are:
+- Unity : From Microsoft Patterns and Practices
+- Spring.Net : .Net port of Java Spring Framework
+- Castle Windsor : From Castle Project
-Unity, Ninject, Castle Windsor, Autofac, StructureMap, Spring.Net
+- Ninject, Autofac, StructureMap,